Illuminati9/SDE-Project/README.md

 ## Introduction

-The Local Services Aggregator aims to bridge the gap between service seekers and service providers by providing a user-friendly platform for users to discover and connect with local professionals.
+The OneTap aims to bridge the gap between service seekers and service providers by providing a user-friendly platform for users to discover and connect with local professionals.
 Service providers can create profiles, showcase their services, and manage bookings through the application.
 Users can search for services based on location, reviews, and ratings, and book appointments with their preferred professionals.

 ## Features